CSUF-UnmannedSystemsResearchTeam/objDetectionSLAM/README.md

 # objDetection
-Object detection script for processing either live video streams or video files.
+Object detection script for processing either live video streams or video files andn saving it to a local playable file.

 This particular script is written specifically for post-processing but can be easily modified for a live-stream.
 With further momdification and addition of the pymavlink library, the script can be written to accept a live-stream, recognize an object, and act upon the detection using mavlink commands.